SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 **Retrieval-Augmented Approaches.** RAG-PRISM demonstrates how Retrieval-Augmented Generation can be combined with sentiment analysis to deliver personalized instruction based on both emotional and cognitive states (Raul et al., 2025).
 By monitoring not only what students know but also how they feel during learning, such systems can adjust content delivery based on indicators of frustration or engagement.
 Evaluation using both synthetic and manual queries showed that GPT-4 achieved high faithfulness (1.0) and relevancy (0.87) scores, though longer responses inversely correlated with quality.
 This finding suggests that verbosity can harm educational effectiveness.

 **Multi-Agent Educational Architectures.** The Agentic Workflow for Education (AWE) framework introduces a paradigm shift toward non-linear orchestration where agents autonomously plan, utilize tools, and engage in self-critique (Jiang et al., 2025).
 Built on a von Neumann-style architecture mapping computational components to educational functions, AWE demonstrates that multi-agent systems with reflective loops can produce assessment items comparable to human-created ones.
-Similarly, Chudziak and Kostka (2025) developed a multi-agent AI tutoring platform combining adaptive Socratic questioning, dual memory personalization, and GraphRAG textbook retrieval.
-Their evaluation using the MathDial dataset demonstrated that pedagogically informed prompting strategies achieve significantly higher success rates while reducing instances of directly revealing answers.
+Similarly, a multi-agent AI tutoring platform combining adaptive Socratic questioning, dual memory personalization, and GraphRAG textbook retrieval has demonstrated that pedagogically informed prompting strategies achieve significantly higher success rates while reducing instances of directly revealing answers (Chudziak & Kostka, 2025).
 These results support the efficacy of Socratic methodology in AI tutoring.

-**Memory Architectures for Educational Agents.** MemGPT addresses the core challenge that LLMs have limited context windows by implementing an OS-style memory system with hierarchical tiers: a tight main context for system rules and working memory, plus external stores for full interaction logs (recall) and distilled notes (archival) (Packer et al., 2024).
+**Memory Architectures for Educational Agents.** MemGPT addresses the core challenge that LLMs have limited context windows by implementing an OS-style memory system with hierarchical tiers: a tight main context for system rules and working memory, plus external stores for full interaction logs (recall) and distilled notes (archival) (Packer et al., 2023).
 This separation enables both precision in referencing specific past interactions and brevity through compressed summaries.
 A comprehensive survey of memory mechanisms identifies three key dimensions (sources, forms, and operations) and reveals that current implementations predominantly rely on textual memory with retrieval-based methods, while parametric approaches remain underexplored despite offering advantages in computational efficiency (Zhang et al., 2024).
 The survey establishes important trade-offs: textual memory offers superior interpretability but suffers from context length limitations, while parametric memory provides higher information density but lacks transparency for debugging.

 **Evaluation Frameworks and Quality Assurance.** The "Dean of LLM Tutors" framework employs LLM feedback evaluators to automatically assess feedback quality across 16 dimensions covering content effectiveness, pedagogical value, and hallucination detection (Qian et al., 2025).
 Fine-tuned GPT-4.1 achieved human expert-level performance (79.8% accuracy), while reasoning-focused models like o3 Pro excelled specifically at hallucination detection (86.0% accuracy on few-shot).
 TutorGym provides a testbed for evaluating AI tutors by assessing performance at every step of a problem rather than just final answers (Weitekamp et al., 2025).
 The findings are concerning: current LLMs are no better than random at identifying student mistakes, and their hints for next steps are only correct about half the time.
 This highlights that step-level evaluation reveals instructional shortcomings masked by final-answer metrics.

 **Pedagogical Risks and Design Considerations.** A randomized controlled study in Turkish classrooms demonstrated that AI tutors can actually harm learning when they provide direct answers (Bastani et al., 2024).
 Students using a base ChatGPT-4 wrapper performed significantly worse on subsequent closed-book tests than control groups, while students using a specialized tutor with Socratic prompting that never revealed answers directly performed comparably to the control.
 This finding underscores the importance of pedagogically-informed AI design that guides rather than tells.
-Research on tutor training with emerging technologies suggests that AI can help human tutors improve their skills through role-play and feedback, but requires careful prompt design to avoid reinforcing suboptimal tutoring patterns (Bebergal, 2025).
+Research on tutor training with emerging technologies suggests that AI can help human tutors improve their skills through role-play and feedback, but requires careful prompt design to avoid reinforcing suboptimal tutoring patterns (Bebergal et al., 2025).
 The ReAct framework demonstrates that interleaving reasoning with actions reduces hallucinations and improves decision-making, suggesting that explicit reasoning traces can enhance both accuracy and interpretability in educational contexts (Yao et al., 2023).

 These advances collectively point toward an architecture combining persistent memory across sessions, multi-agent coordination for complex pedagogical tasks, Socratic methodology to prevent answer-giving, and rigorous evaluation at the step level rather than outcome level.
 NOODEIA builds on these foundations while addressing remaining gaps, particularly the integration of gamification elements grounded in Self-Determination Theory and the specific needs of struggling K-12 learners.